 I recently attended the Money Show here in Toronto to learn a bit more about personal finanace, investing strategies, and to check out the latest stock analysis software.

-There was also a trade show but only one mining company booth was present.
+There was also a trade show, but only one mining company booth was present.
 This definitely wasn’t the PDAC.
-Interestingly there were about five marijuana company booths, so that seems to be where the promotion is today.
+Interestingly there were about five marijuana company booths, so that is where the promotion is today.

 They are focusing their acquisitions on lower risk jurisdictions like Quebec, Ontario, Nova Scotia, New Brunswick, Tennessee, Nevada, Washington, and Germany.
-They try to acquire historical mines that have old shafts and workings, following the adage the best place to find a new mine is next to an old mine.
-They even have some industrial mineral properties in their portfolio.
+They try to acquire historical mines that have old shafts, following the adage the best place to find a new mine is next to an old mine.
+They also have some industrial mineral properties.

-Globex’s only NSR revenue producing property right now is a zinc project in Tennessee that can generate a seven-figure royalty each year, when that operation is up and running.
-Unfortunately for Globex the zinc operation has not been in consistent operation over the last few years.
+Globex’s only NSR revenue property right now is a zinc project in Tennessee that can generate a seven-figure royalty each year, when that operation is up and running.
+Unfortunately for Globex the zinc operation has not been in consistent operation the last few years.